Wicked Spoon Buffet 2023: Menu, Hours, Prices

 Also, there are many gluten-free options in each of the available stations apart from the Asian section.
 Regardless, you are spoilt for choice on the gluten-free dishes and those who want vegan foods won’t just stick to salads.

-For breakfast, lunch and brunch, there are currently seven different main food stations, with the food available at each varying according to the sitting.
+For breakfast, lunch, and brunch, there are currently seven different main food stations, with the food available at each varying according to the sitting.
 They are:

-• The Cold Bar
+• Cold Bar

 • Brunch Station